SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-microservices.md

 #### Status information

-The status of the microservice can be checked on the **Status** tab of the respective application.
+The status of the microservice can be checked on the **Status** tab of the respective mircoservice application.

 <img src="/images/users-guide/Administration/admin-microservice-status.png" alt="Microservice status" style="max-width: 100%">

+To view the status you need the following permissions: role Application management READ and role Inventory READ.

 The following information is provided on the **Status** tab:

 * Instances: Number of active, unhealthy and desired microservice instances for the current tenant
-* Subscribed tenants: Number of active, unhealthy and desired microservice instances for all subtenants subscribed to the microservice
+* Subscriptions: Number of active, unhealthy and desired microservice instances for all subtenants subscribed to the microservice
 * Alarms: Alarms for given application, provided in realtime
 * Events: Events for given application, provided in realtime
+* Smart rules: Alarms for given application

 The status information is available for subscribed applications as well as for own applications.
 Information on subscribed subtenants is only visible for the application owner.

-To view the status you need the following permissions: ROLE&#95;APPLICATION&#95;MANAGEMENT&#95;READ and ROLE&#95;INVENTORY&#95;READ

 ##### Alarms and events